Survivorship: Health Concerns After Orchiectomy

 Fertility Concerns

 Low sperm count can be an issue both before and after cancer treatments.
 Men often have normal sperm counts within a few years after treatment.
 You can get a woman pregnant even with low sperm counts, so it is important to use birth control/protection if you do not wish to father a child.
-If you have had both testicles are removed, you can no longer make sperm and will be infertile (unable to get a woman pregnant).
+If you have had both testicles removed, you can no longer make sperm and will be infertile (unable to get a woman pregnant).
 If you have had only one testicle removed and you wish to have children, you should ask to speak to a fertility specialist.
 Losing one testicle has no effect on your ability to get an erection or have sex if your body is making enough testosterone.

 Other Health Concerns

-If you have had one testicle removed, is important to protect the remaining testicle during sports by wearing an athletic cup.
+If you have had one testicle removed, it is important to protect the remaining testicle during sports by wearing an athletic cup.

 A low testosterone level can lead to osteoporosis.
-The risk is highest if you had both testes removed.
+The risk is highest if you have both testes removed.
 You can decrease your risk of developing osteoporosis by getting enough calcium and vitamin D in your diet (or supplements if your diet is lacking) and doing regular weight-bearing exercise.
 Your provider may order a DEXA scan, which is a test to look at the strength of your bones.

 Oldenburg, J. (2015).
 Hypogonadism and fertility issues following primary treatment for testicular cancer.
 Urologic Oncology: Seminars and Original Investigations, 33(9), 407–412.